David-Manniche/TheMarket/readme.txt

     => 041432 - Social media icons in footer
-    => 043107 - Registration shows an error message but proceeds with the new registration => 042732 - seller> on accessing tax categories> tab is not highlighting in side bar
+    => 043107 - Registration shows an error message but proceeds with the new registration => 042732 - seller> on accessing tax categories> tab is not highlighting in side bar => 043102 - after adding money to wallet using stripe there is no transaction id in transaction list

 Enhancements:
     => Tax module upgrade